Prepare for FY1 Guide by Specialty

 Fascinating specialty with a high variety of presentations.
 One minute you could be dealing with cerebral abscess and the next patient may have infective endocarditis.

-People often confuse ID (ward based job) with microbiology (lab based) so ID is just like most other FY1 rotations – morning ward rounds with classic jobs in afternoon such as doing blood cultures, discharge summaries and ordering scans etc.
+People often confuse ID (ward-based job) with microbiology (lab-based) so ID is just like most other FY1 rotations – morning ward rounds with classic jobs in the afternoon such as doing blood cultures, discharge summaries and ordering scans etc.

 As an FY1 you don’t need to know all the specifics about antibiotics – just be aware of common ones like flucloxacillin for staph aureus bacteraemia.